 Pledging 2% of my Income to Effective Charities in 2026

-Doing impactful good feels good, and it’s probably easier to sustain being an altruist if it’s an act I enjoy.
+Furthermore, from the more selfish angle, doing impactful good feels good!
+There has been plenty of psychology studies surrounding the helper’s high phenomena.
 I have gotten Gemini to explain why impure effective altruism is a good, and in fact sustainable, form of giving.

 The Case for Doing it Publicly